Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Geometry/Project/README.md

 ## How it works

-1. Call the  static method, `class AGSGeometryEngine.projectGeometry(_:to:)` passing in the original `Geometry` and a `SpatialReference` to which it should be projected.
+1. Call the  static method, `class AGSGeometryEngine.projectGeometry(_:to:)` passing in the original geometry and a spatial reference to which it should be projected.

 ## Relevant API